Summary of Activities 2019

-Additional grants have gone to organizations serving children and equestrians which include Junior Riders, Pony Club, Horse Park, WHOA, One Step Closer, Sweetbeau Horses, 4H, Sheriff's S.T.A.R. camp, and the Flag Foundation
+Additional grants have gone to organizations serving children and equestrians which include Woodside Junior Riders, Woodside Pony Club, Horse Park at Woodside, San Mateo County 4H Club, San Mateo County Parks, and the Town of Woodside Trails Committee.

 The MP Foundation will continue the tradition of awarding scholarships to college-bound equestrians at the Mounted Patrol 4th of July Junior Rodeo.
 We are looking for outside help to raise additional funds to expand this scholarship program.

 If you would like to support any of these causes, please click on the button below: